Santo Domingo Pueblo, New Mexico

-Santo Domingo Pueblo, also known Kewa Pueblo (also spelled Kiua, Eastern Keres /[kʰewɑ]/, Western Keres: Díiwʾi, Navajo: Tó Hájiiloh) is a federally recognized tribe of Pueblo people in northern New Mexico.
-A population of 2,456 (as of 2010) live in structures some of which date from circa 1700; in Sandoval County (~35 miles (56 km) northeast of Albuquerque, New Mexico, off Interstate 25 southwest of Santa Fe) described by the U.S. Census Bureau as a census-designated place.
+Santo Domingo Pueblo, also known as Kewa Pueblo (also spelled Kiua, Eastern Keres /[kʰewɑ]/, Western Keres: Díiwʾi, Navajo: Tó Hájiiloh) is a federally recognized tribe of Keres Pueblo people in northern New Mexico.
+As of the 2020 census, Santo Domingo Pueblo had a population of 2,311.
+Many residents live in structures some of which date from circa 1700; the community is located in Sandoval County (~35 miles (56 km) northeast of Albuquerque, off Interstate 25 southwest of Santa Fe) and is described by the U.S. Census Bureau as a census-designated place.

 A 48 acre area of the pueblo was listed on the National Register of Historic Places in 1973.
 The listing included 80 contributing buildings.

 Culture

 The population of the pueblo is composed of Native Americans who speak Keres, an eastern dialect of the Keresan languages.
 Like several other Pueblo peoples, they have a matrilineal kinship system, in which children are considered born into the mother's family and clan, and inheritance and property pass through the maternal line.
 The pueblo celebrates an annual feast day on August 4 to honor their patron saint, Saint Dominic.
 More than 2,000 Pueblo people participate in the traditional corn dances held at this time.